wooosh/tui-puppet/readme.md

 ```
 usage: tuitest [-r] <command_file> <executable> <arguments to executable>
-  -r | show the terminal state
+  -r | show the terminal state on stderr
 ```

 The command file format is relatively simple.
 Each line contains a single